 Beliefs change through two processes: social influence and self-reflection.
 In each time step, each agent engages in social interaction with another agent with some probability.
 We distribute the agents randomly in a sparse small-world social network (Watts and Strogatz, 1998) and restrict social interactions only to those agents with a direct link between them (which means that the interaction network is independent of group membership).

-Each simulation time click, each agent:
+Each simulation time click, each agent follows these steps:

 one of the other agents it is linked to is selected at random